austin-lai/HackTheBox-WriteUp/HackTheBox(HTB)-BountyHunter/README.md

 **102+ 10 == 112
 ```

-Then we append our payload after the code with ` and ` operator, python evaluate statement will process anything after ` and ` operator.
+Then we append our payload after the code, since eval() would take user-provided input and execute it as Python code.

 Our final content of the markdown file will be: